 What is M-49 and what is a Marine Highway Project?

 The U. S. Department of Transportation Maritime Administration has designated Marine Highway Routes that basically run parallel to Interstate Highways.
 A Marine Highway Route is simply a navigable waterway that moves freight.
-We are already on a designated Marine Highway Route M-49.
+The Ports of Morgan City, Krotz Springs, Avoyelles Parish, Natchitoches Parish, Red River Parish, Central Louisiana and Caddo-Bossier are all located on designated Marine Highway Route M-49.
 M-49 includes the portion of the Red River known as the J. Bennett Johnson Waterway and the Atchafalaya River, which is associated with I-49.
 A Marine Highway Project is a service that moves freight.
-In order to have a Marine Highway Project application approved, the applicant has to meet certain criteria such as financially viability, providing a cost savings to customers, providing public benefits (emission reduction.)
+In order to have a Marine Highway Project application approved, the applicant has to meet certain criteria such as financial viability, providing a cost savings to customers, and providing public benefits (emission reduction.)

 Below are links to more information on this important project: